The former family home

 More

-August Zehentmair was born in 1880 in Perlach as the oldest son in a big agricultural household.
-In 1904, he married Maria Liebhard, the heir of the estate in Aying.
-After the wedding he moved to Aying to manage the property with his wife, as a brewer, landlord and farmer.
-He was an enthusiastic and educated farmer, to whom we owe thanks for, among other things, the extensive library in the Manor House.
-Back then, he was already placing hedges, trees and shrubs to protect birds and was very open to modernisation in agriculture.nisierungen in der Landwirtschaft gegenüber sehr aufgeschlossen.
+August Zehentmair was born in 1880 as the eldest son of a large farm in Perlach.
+In 1904 he married Maria Liebhard, the heiress of the estate in Aying.
+After his marriage, he moved to Aying to run the estate with his wife as a brewer, innkeeper and farmer.
+He was an enthusiastic and literate farmer, to whom we owe, among other things, the extensive library in the manor house.
+He was already planting hedges and woodland to protect birds and was very open to modernization in agriculture.

 Barbara